Interfaces and Quantum Algebras, I: Stable Envelopes

-It indeed belongs to the intersection of the $\cN=(0,2)$ and $\cN=(1,1)$ subalgebras.
-Since it squares to a spacetime symmetry we shall refer to it as an $\Omega$-deformed supercharge.
-In three dimensions, when acting on fields, it obeys:
+It indeed belongs to both the $\cN=(0,2)$ and $\cN=(1,1)$ subalgebras.
+In three dimensions, when acting on fields, it squares to the covariant antiholomorphic derivative in the $\bE_\tau$ direction:

-where $D_{\bar z}$ is a covariant antiholomorphic derivative in the $\bE_\tau$ direction.\footnote{Note that this supercharge depends on the choice of complex structure of $E_\tau$.} After passing to two dimensions, this reduces to a $U(1)$ isometry of $S^1_A\times \R$ plus a central charge.
-Such a supercharge is used to define the $\Omega$-deformed theory in 2d.
+Note that this supercharge depends on the choice of complex structure of $E_\tau$.
+Since $\cQ$ squares to a spacetime symmetry we shall call it an $\Omega$-deformed supercharge.
+After passing to two dimensions, $D_{\bar z}$ becomes the sum of an infinitesimal isometry of $S^1_A\times \R$ plus a central charge.
+Indeed, such supercharge is used to define the $\Omega$-deformed theory in 2d.

-To summarize, we have three interesting supercharges in 3d $\cN=2$: the lift of an $A$-model supercharge $\cQ_A$, the lift of a $B$-model supercharge $\cQ_B$, and the lift of the $\Omega$- deformation supercharge $\cQ$.
+To summarize, we have three interesting supercharges in 3d $\cN=2$: the lift of an $A$-model supercharge $\cQ_A$, the lift of a $B$-model supercharge $\cQ_B$, and the lift of the $\Omega$-deformed supercharge $\cQ$.
 We mostly work with $\cQ$, but also occasionally use $\cQ_A$.
 Although $\cQ$ is consistent with both A and B branes, we will only use the B branes, as the A branes break the $U(1)_\hbar$.